ZiringTawfique/PostIt/BackEnd/README.md

 # PostIt
-Walking sekeleton for Post It application
+Walking skeleton for Post It application